Last Updated on April 19, 2022 by Quantified Trading

 In a series of articles, we want to test different indicators and trading techniques.
 Almost all indicators are “proved” by anecdotal evidence, and rarely quantified.
 That’s perhaps not a coincidence: Most of them are useless and do not have any predictive value.
-Our aim is to figure out if the indicator has any value for a trader at all.
+We backtest some Elder Ray strategies and Our aim is to figure out if the indicator has any value at all.

 This article explains the Elder Ray Indicator, how to use it as a trading strategy, and how it performs quantitatively.
 We conclude The Elder Ray indicator is an easy-to-understand indicator, but unfortunately doesn’t show reliability or profitability to make it worthwhile for developing trading strategies.

 Why do we start with the Elder Ray Indicator – not exactly the most known or used indicator?
 It’s more of an emotional issue.
 Back in 1998, I ordered my first book through Amazon: Alexander Elder’s Trading For A Living.
 It’s a pretty standard trading book, but it holds a special place in my library because of sentimentality.

 Elder Ray was developed by Mr. Elder in 1989 and named after its similarity to X-rays.
 On page 220 in his book Elder writes:

 Doctors use X-rays to see bone structure below the surface of the skin.
 Traders can use Elder Ray to see the power of bulls and bears below the surface of the markets.
 To be a successful trader, you don’t have to forecast the future.
 You need to find when bulls or bears are in control and trade with the dominant group.
 Elder Ray helps you see when bulls and bears become stronger or weaker.